 Indirect Costs per Term (Month) are the same for all programs.
 Each term is approximately one month long, with four terms per semester.
 Below are estimated costs for basic monthly expenses, which LAFS does not charge.
 Your actual expenses will vary.
 The total cost of attendance can be calculated by multiplying the monthly amount by four and adding that amount to the total tuition and fee costs for the semester from the applicable program chart above.

-LIVING EVDENISES (Housing / Itilities/Talanhana and Food) \$3,200.00/ Off Campus LIVING EXPENSES (Housing/Utilities/Telephone and Food) \$1,600.00/ With Parent TDANIC DODTATION /TDAN/EL \$550.00/ Off Campus TRANSPORTATION/TRAVEL \$550.00/ With Parent
+LIVING EXPENSES (Housing/Utilities/Telephone and Food) \$3,200.00/ Off Campus LIVING EXPENSES (Housing/ounces/relephone und rood) \$1,600.00/ With Parent